Victoria Shivy, Ph.D.

 Research Interests

-My work centers around the role work plays in peoples' lives: how people decide on career and educational paths, respond to a range of career-related events and experiences, and negotiate the socioemotional aspects of employment.
-These efforts can take me to the intersection of career and human health—as in exploring how trauma can impact career choice and adjustment, or how individuals might reengage with work following interruption (e.g., raising kids, experiencing burnout).
+Dr. Victoria Shivy's work centers around the role work plays in peoples' lives: how people decide on career and educational paths, respond to a range of career-related events and experiences, and negotiate the socioemotional aspects of employment.
+These efforts can take Shivy to the intersection of career and human health—as in exploring how trauma can impact career choice and adjustment, or how individuals might reengage with work following interruption (e.g., raising kids, experiencing burnout).

-I’ve long worked with underserved populations (first-gen college students, people from lower SES backgrounds, underrepresented minority students, and those who’ve been imprisoned) helping individuals to enter, adjust to, and thrive at work.
-Vocational psychology, my area of specialization, is assessment/measurement-oriented; so, psychological testing figures prominently in my work.
+Shivy has long worked with underserved populations (first-gen college students, people from lower SES backgrounds, underrepresented minority students, and those who’ve been imprisoned) helping individuals to enter, adjust to, and thrive at work.
+Vocational psychology, Shivy's area of specialization, is assessment/measurement-oriented; so, psychological testing figures prominently in her work.

 Select Publications